-Meet the schools senior leadership team:
+Meet the schools primary leadership team:

 Ben Rothwell graduated Canterbury Christ Church University with a BSc in Business Information Management, and then undertook a GTP leading to QTS status.
 He is passionate about the integration of technology throughout schools and how it can lead to transformational learning experiences.
 Before moving to Dubai, Ben worked at Kent College, Canterbury, a leading private school, as Head of ICT & Computing.
 Ben's professional experience also includes working in an all-boys grammar school and a large secondary modern.
 Ben is currently studying for his National Professional Qualification for Headship (NPQH).

 Alex joined Victory Heights Primary School in January 2017 and has been a part of the senior leadership team for 3 years, with responsibilities encompassing Teaching and Learning, and Assessment.

 After graduating from the University of Northampton with First-Class Honors in Criminal Justice, Alex later completed a (PGCE) Postgraduate Certificate in Primary Education.
 During his time in Wales, Alex worked as a Key Stage Two teacher and was integral in embedding the use of effective assessment strategies to support teaching and learning.
 In 2015, alongside his role as a Year 5 teacher, Alex worked as a MAGT Coordinator in a secondary school, teaching KS3 maths and English, and helped launch the Welsh ‘Narrowing the Gap’ initiative across a range of primary and secondary schools, further demonstrating his commitment to creating both a nurturing and challenging curriculum.

 Alex has a passion for curriculum design and has been instrumental in developing a curriculum that is supportive of core competencies and balances both knowledge and experiential learning.